MathiasRanna/tic-tac-toe/README.md

-# Getting Started with Create React App - making change
+# Getting Started with Create React App - making

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).